AhmedBadary/AhmedBadary.github.io/concepts.md

 5. **Mathematical Properties, Aspects, Considerations:**{: style="color: SteelBlue"}{: .bodyContents5 #bodyContents55}
     * __The Composition of Invariant Functions__:
-        A function that is _invariant_ to some transformation (e.g. rotation, permutation, etc.) can be composed by averaging over all transformations (rotations -> e.g. rotation invariant filters).
+        A function that is _invariant_ to some transformation (e.g. rotation, permutation, etc.) can be composed by averaging over all transformations (rotations $$\rightarrow$$ e.g. rotation invariant filters).
         Equivalently, for _BoW_, we average over all permutations (by averaging the words).
         This causes *__smearing__*.
     * __Smearing in Invariant Functions__: